Add CAA Records in the Linode Cloud Manager

 example.com), leave this field blank.
 To limit the record’s application to a subdomain on your site, (for example:

 subdomain.example.com), enter the subdomain’s name into the form field (for example:

 issue - Authorize the certificate authority entered in the Value field further below to issue TLS certificates for your site.

 issuewild - Same as above, with the exception that you were issued a wildcard certificate.

 iodef - URL where your CA can report security policy violations to you concerning certificate issue requests.

-Select Save Changes when finished.
+Click the Save button when finished.
 The CAA record should be fully propagated within the TTL duration.

 Add Multiple CAA Records

 Multiple CAA records must be added individually.
 If your site

 example.com was issued a TLS certificate by Let’s Encrypt, but your subdomain